zabbix/zabbix/templates/app/veeam/backup_replication_http/README.md

 1. Create a user to monitor the service or use an existing read-only account.
 > See [Veeam Help Center](https://helpcenter.veeam.com/references/vbr/13/rest/1.3-rev1/tag/SectionOverview#section/Authorization-and-Security) for more details.
+***NOTE:*** License, Authorization Events, and Security Analyzer Data require the "Backup Administrator" role; without it, these items are not supported.
 2. Link the template to a host.
 3. Configure the following macros: `{$VEEAM.API.URL}`, `{$VEEAM.API.VERSION}`, `{$VEEAM.USER}`, and `{$VEEAM.PASSWORD}`.